ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

       - Different institutions will define differently which roles are authorised to sign contracts on their behalf.
 It is not typical that an individual researcher can alone sign a contract.

 - [x] Submit the signed Data Processing Contract to GHGA for counter-signing and propossing.
+      - The signing can be carried out either using "wet ink" or a qualified electronic signature:
-      - A physical copy of the signed contract should be sent to GHGA Central.
+            - For wet ink, submit two physical copies of the signed contract should be sent to GHGA Central.
 Details will be provided of how to do so.
+            - For electronic signing a **qualified electronic signature (QES)** is required in accordance with [Article 3(12) of the eIDAS Regulation (EU) No. 910/2014](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32014R0910) and [Section 126a of the German Civil Code (BGB)](https://www.gesetze-im-internet.de/englisch_bgb/englisch_bgb.html#p1163).
+Such a signature can be provided using certified services like **DocuSign**, **IDnow**, or other providers.

 ## The GHGA Data Processing Contract